Seattle, Washington 98101

 Passivhaus offers a well-proven, predictable, cost-effective way to reduce the heating and cooling demand of buildings by up to ninety per cent (90%!) and overall energy use by up to seventy per cent (70%).

-In early February of 2009 I attended a Northwest EcoBuilding Guild-sponsored presentation on "Passive and Net-Positive Energy Homes" at the Green Lake Library.
+In early February of 2009 I attended a Northwest EcoBuilding Guild-sponsored presentation on "Passive and Net-Positive Energy Homes" at the Green Lake Library in Seattle.
 Katrin Klingenberg and Mike Kernagis from the Passive House Institute US (PHIUS), assisted by local architect Hayden Robinson, presented the concept of Passive House to an enthusiastic crowd.
 The room was packed to overflowing.
 People stood outside on the lawn and watched through open windows.
 What I heard about that day was a revelation.
 My practice had been exclusively green architecture for seventeen years, but I was unsatisfied with the rigor of our approach to energy intelligence.
 I had recently become a father, and felt an even stronger pull of responsibility toward leaving a world to my son that was as enchanting and beautiful as the one in which I had grown up.
 Passivhaus, I learned that day, offered a well-proven, predictable, cost-effective way to reduce a building's energy impact on the world, while at the same time, bringing its inhabitants in closer contact with the outdoors.

 That summer I took the Passive House Consultant Training--nine very full days of training over three months, with a rigorous exam (which I and my classmates spent an average of forty hours completing!) at the end.
 Only half of the class took the exam, and only 70% of those that took the exam passed.
 I was very pleased to be among the sucessful, and became one of the first 100 Certified Passive House Consultants in the United States.
 (As of this writing there are around 300.)
 The training was a compelling introduction to the principles and techniques of this approach.
 Knowing what I know now, doing anything less on our projects going forward seems at best short-sighted, at worst a profound disservice to my young son and his future world.